airbytehq/airbyte/docs/connector-development/config-based/tutorial/3-connecting-to-the-API-source.md

       access_key: "{{ config.access_key }}"
 ```

-Since the access key is set directly as a request parameter, we can remove the `authentication` field from the `requester`.
+Since the access key is set directly as a request parameter, we can remove the `authenticator` field from the `requester`.

-5. According to the ExchangeRatesApi documentation, we can specify the base currency of interest in a request parameter:
+5. According to the ExchangeRatesApi documentation, we can specify the base currency of interest in a request parameter.
+Let's assume the user will configure this via the connector configuration in parameter called `base`; we'll pass the value input by the user as a request parameter:

 ```
 request_options_provider: